How we handle your eCommerce localization project

 When you start an eCommerce localization project with us, we take it through our 8-step process.
 This ensures you are getting the most from your localization budget.

 Do you have a rush job?
 No problem.
 This process can be quick, but it's important to ensure your translation is efficient.

 Here is the process we follow when onboarding you…

-We clarify your needs and pain points, the stakeholders for localization, the project purpose, and other key information.
+We clarify your needs and pain points, the stakeholders for localization, the project purpose, and platform specifics.

 Our content analysts examine your source files to identify the best way to localize your eCommerce content.
-They consider product information structure, specific requirements of the content, and many other properties.
+They consider tooling, product information structure, and many other properties.

 3 Scope, schedule, and costs